mynodebtc/mynode_docs/docs/advanced/clone-tool.md

   </figure>
 </center>

 After attaching both drives, you will be promoted to confirm the clone process.
-You can also reboot to go back to normal myNode operation or rescan the drives if something doesn't seem correct.
+You can also reboot to go back to normal MyNode operation or rescan the drives if something doesn't seem correct.
 If rebooting, detach the second drive first.

 **Be sure to verify the source and destination drives are correct!** After confirming, the destination drive will be erased and data from the source drive will be copied to it.